NaradaOates/cybersecurity-breakdowns/incidents/cpuid-stx-rat-2026/breakdown.md

 This technique is known as **DLL sideloading**, or more specifically **DLL search order hijacking**.
 The malware placed a rogue DLL with the same name as a trusted system file in a location Windows checks first, tricking the system into loading the malicious version instead.

-The malicious DLL's compilation timestamp had been deliberately falsified to `2077-08-31 05:16:43` — a technique known as **timestomping**, used to confuse forensic investigators attempting to establish when the file was created.
+The malicious DLL's compilation timestamp had been deliberately falsified to `2077-08-31 05:16:43`.
+A technique known as **timestomping**, used to confuse forensic investigators attempting to establish when the file was created.

-**MITRE ATT&CK:** `T1574.001` — Hijack Execution Flow: DLL Search Order Hijacking
+**MITRE ATT&CK:** `T1574.001` - Hijack Execution Flow: DLL Search Order Hijacking
-**MITRE ATT&CK:** `T1070.006` — Indicator Removal: Timestomp
+**MITRE ATT&CK:** `T1070.006` - Indicator Removal: Timestomp

 ---